A Guide to Navigating the Permit Process

 This applies to all forms of construction that cannot be readily seen by an inspector (i.e., concrete poured without inspections, framing and any other structural component enclosed by gypsum wallboard, and all other concealed forms of construction).

 Where construction has been performed without benefit of a building plan review permit(s) and/or inspections, plans must be submitted showing conformance with the life safety provisions of the code, and the construction must be evaluated for structural soundness and conformance to the applicable codes by an Oregon licensed architect or engineer.
-This evaluation, along with drawings of as-built condition, must be stamped, signed and dated by the architect or engineer and presented to the Clackamas County Building Codes Division.
+This evaluation, along with drawings of as-built condition, must be stamped, signed and dated by the architect or engineer and presented to the Clackamas County Building Codes Division for review.

-Letter
+Evaluation Letter

 The evaluation letter accompanying the building permit application and submittal must include the following information: